 One gardening phrase that has been around for decades, if not generations, is “one year’s seeding – seven years weeding,” and that is a conservative estimate actually.
 According to the Weed Science Society of America, there are plenty of weed seeds that can remain viable in the soil for decades!

 Vegetables can still be productive for a couple more months, depending on what crops you have been growing.
 Certainly long season crops like tomatoes, peppers, and Swiss chard are there now and will continue to produce until frost for the tender vegetables and longer for Chard, which will tolerate quite a bit of cool or cold weather.
+If you planted your cabbage transplants in late June into early July then fall crop will be ready anywhere from September through November, depending on variety.

 Hard to believe it is quickly approaching the time to seed a new lawn or over seed what is there.
 Our best window of opportunity to ensure a good stand that will survive winter is August 15 through the first week in September.